 - Social networking sites are not the appropriate arenas for airing complaints.
 Please follow the Line of Authority as outlined in the IC Handbook.

 I give permission to Immaculate Conception Catholic School to photograph my child/children.

-Furthermore, I agree to let Immaculate Conception School use photos that include my child/children in school related online and offline publication (e.g. yearbooks, newsletters, brochures, advertisements, school website, social media, etc.).
+Furthermore, I agree to let Immaculate Conception School use photos that include my child/children in school-related online and offline publications (e.g. yearbooks, newsletters, brochures, advertisements, school website, social media, etc.).